 Treat Yourself to a little Apres Ski

-No ski trip is complete without a little après-skiing.
-Your ski-boot-free feet are aching to let loose, and, thankfully, Park City's world-class resorts take après-skiing very seriously.
-Several bars and lounges exist just off the slopes at both Park City Mountain and Deer Valley Resort.
-Choose from one of the world's only slopeside raw bars, RIME Raw Bar, or the unique vibes at The Après Lounge just behind the Montage.
+No ski trip is complete without a little après skiing.
+Several bars and lounges are just steps from the slopes at both Park City Mountain and Deer Valley Resort.
+Choose from one of the world's only slopeside raw bars, RIME Raw Bar at Deer Valley.
 Park City Mountain's Canyons Village has all your après cravings covered, including Drafts Sports Bar & Grill, the Umbrella Bar and more!
 On the Park City Mountain side?
 Head to the Corner Store at the Park City Base Area for a lively scene with a large patio.

 One of the other unique aspects of Park City is the ability to ski right into town, where you'll find a plethora of fantastic après spots on and off Main Street!
 Grab a cocktail at High West Distillery just off Main, or head to Bridge Cafe at the bottom of the Town Lift for a genuinely distinctive Park City experience.